The importance of Supply Chain Optimization

 facebook

 The expectations around the value supply chains deliver are growing due to the ongoing volatility and uncertainty of global markets.
-The rising route and materials costs and the acceleration of digitalization are some of the events challenging the industry to innovate with competitive ideas.
+The rising route and materials costs and the acceleration of digitalisation are some of the events challenging the industry to innovate with competitive ideas.

-What is Supply Chain Optimization?
+What is Supply Chain Optimisation?

-So, an optimal supply chain is one that delivers exactly what the customer wants, where it is wanted and when it is wanted, without fail, much faster than the competition and with minimal customer service loss and cost impact.
+So, an optimal supply chain is one that delivers exactly what the customer wants, where it is wanted and when it is wanted, without fail, much faster than the competition, and with minimal customer service loss and cost impact.

 5 Common Weak Spots in a Company’s Supply Chain